Opleiding 4D biomechanics & performance trainer PRO

 Location

-The main location for practical lessons is in Hoevelaken.
-It's a pleasant, quiet location with an indoor arena and a theory room.
-The horses are given a spacious stall with a thick layer of straw and unlimited unpacked hay.
-Coffee, tea, and treats are available every day of the practical.
+The main location where the practical lessons are held is in Hoevelaken.
+It is a pleasant, quiet location where we have access to an indoor arena and a theory room.
+The horses are provided with a spacious stall with a thick layer of straw and unlimited unpackaged hay.
+Coffee and tea with a treat are ready on every practical day.

-Should we unexpectedly have to move to another location, this will preferably be in the central Netherlands.
-We will inform you of this well in advance.
+Should we unexpectedly have to move to another location, this will preferably be in the Central Netherlands.
+This will be communicated in advance.

-1. Experience and Expertise – Our training program was developed by Dr. Karin Leibbrandt, a renowned veterinarian and expert in equine biomechanics.
-With over 20 years of experience and hundreds of satisfied participants, we offer a proven and reliable learning path.
+1. Experience and Expertise – Our training program was developed by Karin Leibbrandt, a renowned veterinarian and expert in equine biomechanics.
+With over 20 years of experience and hundreds of satisfied participants, we offer a proven and reliable learning trajectory.

-2. Scientifically Based – The content of our training is based on the latest scientific insights, including the rediscovery of the equine fascial system.
-You will learn methods that are effective and safe for both horse and rider.
+2. Scientifically Substantiated – The content of our training is based on the latest scientific insights, including the rediscovery of the fascial system in horses.
+You will learn methods that are effective and safe for both the horse and the rider.

-3. Practical and Personal – We offer small groups and personal guidance, so you can immediately work on your skills and get the most out of your training.
+3. Practice-oriented and Personal – We offer small groups and personal guidance, so you can immediately start working on your skills and get the most out of your education.

-4. Quality – After completing your diploma, you will have so much knowledge and experience that you can really make a difference.
+4. Quality – After obtaining your diploma, you will have so much knowledge and experience that you can really make a difference.

-With our extensive knowledge, personal approach and proven results, you are assured of the best training for you and your horses.
+With our solid knowledge, personal approach, and proven results, you are assured of the best training for you and the horses.

 Contact Us